mbernste/mbernste.github.io/_posts/2022-11-05-reparameterization_vi.md

 In many cases, not only do we have a model with latent variables $z$, but we also have model parameters $\theta$.
 That is, our joint distribution $p(x, z)$ is parameterized by some set of parameters $\theta$.
 Thus, we denote the full joint distribution as $p_\theta(x, z)$.
 In this scenario, how do we estimate the posterior $p_\theta(z \mid x)$ if we don't know the true value of $\theta$?

 One idea would be to place a prior distribution over $\theta$ and consider $\theta$ to be a latent variable like $z$ (that is, let $z$ include both latent variables _and_ model parameters).
 However, this may not always be desirable.
-First, we may not need to a full posterior distribution over $\theta$.
+First, we may not need a full posterior distribution over $\theta$.
 Moreover, as we've seen in this blog post, estimating posteriors is challenging!
-Is it possible to infer a point estimate of $\theta$ while _jointly_ estimating $p_\theta(z \mid x)$?
+Is it possible to arrive at a point estimate of $\theta$ while _jointly_ estimating $p_\theta(z \mid x)$?

 It turns out that inference of $\theta$ can be performed by simply maximizing the ELBO in terms of _both_ the variational parameters $\phi$ _and_ the model parameters $\theta$.
 That is, to cast the inference task as